 Pascha – Easter – Passover

 Easter is coming!
 This year it is on Sunday April 20, 2014.
-Interestingly, this year Catholic, Orthodox people, and other Christians are going to celebrate Easter on the same day.
+Interestingly, this year Catholic, Orthodox, and other people are going to celebrate Easter on the same day.
 This does not happen each year because of different ways in which the day for the celebration of this holiday is selected.
 But instead of focusing on how the day is selected, let us look at the term itself.

 Have you ever wondered, why Easter is called “Easter” in English?
 In order to find out, I checked two etymological dictionaries.
 Here is what I have found:

 1) “ Old English ēastre; of Germanic origin and related to German Ostern and east; perhaps from Ēastre, the name of a goddess associated with spring” (OD, 2014);

 2) “Old English Easterdæg, from Eastre (Northumbrian Eostre), from Proto-Germanic *Austron, a goddess of fertility and spring, probably originally of sunrise whose feast was celebrated at the spring equinox, from *austra–, from PIE *aus– “to shine” (especially of the dawn)” (OED, 2014).